 Pumpkin Spice Custard With Marrow Infusion

-This pumpkin custard is the fall edition of our beloved coconut custard, a deeply satisfying staple in our home.
-Rich and subtly sweet, this dish also contains immune boosting marrow, wholesome fats, protein, calcium, iron, zinc, phosphorous, B-Vitamins, Vitamin K and Vitamin A.
+Spiced with cinnamon, clove and ginger, this pumpkin custard is the fall edition of our beloved marrow custard, a deeply satisfying staple in our home.
+Rich and subtly sweet, this dish contains immune supporting marrow, wholesome fats, and high quality protein.

 If you love pumpkin pie but are looking for something a little different this year, grab a spoon, a cup of chai, and give this recipe a whirl.
 Gorgeous view of changing leaves swirling in the wind optional but recommended. 🙂